About Family Camp

 Children’s Program

-We have approximately 10-25 children between the ages of 1 and 18 who attend camp each year.
+We have approximately 10-25 children between the ages of 4 months and 18 years old who attend camp each year.
 The intention is to have a constant stream of fun, creative, and engaging activities throughout the week, some of which will be available to kids and adults alike.
-In addition, basic art supplies, beading kits and clay available for independent use are always available.
+In addition, basic art supplies, beading kits and other crafts for independent use are always available.

 Community Play